 - Consistency: Practice 10–15 minutes daily or several times weekly.

-Best Yoga Poses for Lower Back Relief
+Best Yoga Positions for Lower Back Pain (Beginner-Friendly)

 Here are seven beginner-friendly yoga poses to relieve lower back discomfort, chosen for their accessibility and benefits.